whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 3. Reboot.
 - In my opinion, SSDT-OSYS.dsl is safer than SSDT-_OSI-XINI.dsl.

+## Check IOReg and remove SSDT-EC.aml
+1. Download and run IORegistryExplorer.
+2. See if AppleBusPowerController is attached to IOResources.
+If yes, remove SSDT-EC.aml.
+3. Reboot.
+- If you have AppleBusPowerController attached to EC, then you have nothing to do.
+Do NOT remove SSDT-EC.aml.

 ## When you think you are done

 1. Update Clover, kexts, and efi files.